Uzair-Waseem-390/solved_problems/README.md

 ---

-*"The only way to learn a new programming language is by writing programs in it." — Dennis Ritchie*
+*"The only way to learn a new programming language is by writing programs in it."

-(same goes for algorithms)